Joe E. Brown: Hollywood's Nicest Guy

 Joe E. Brown.

 Joe was one of the best loved comedians of the 1930s and 1940s.
-At the prime of his career, Joe commanded upwards of $100,000 per film.
-You don’t earn that kind of money without being incredibly good at what you do, and insanely popular with the public.
+At the prime of his career, Joe commanded upwards of $100,000 per film (about $2 million today).
+You don’t earn that kind of money without being incredibly popular with audiences, and incredibly good at what you do.

 "Well, nobody's perfect."
 Joe with Jack Lemmon in Some Like It Hot (1959).